 Inflation target from May 2000 to December 2008

-Core inflation is expressed in terms of year-on-year percentage change in the Consumer Price Index (CPI) that excludes fresh food and energy prices.
-The rationale for the exclusion of these prices-- i.e., rice, flour, cereal products, vegetables, fruits, electricity charges, cooking gas, and gasoline--is that they are highly volatile in the short run as a result of factors beyond the control of monetary policy.
-Retaining these items in the target measure could therefore lead to too frequent changes in monetary policy stances and may also exacerbate the economic hardship in certain circumstances.
-For example, if the prices of fresh food and energy are rising, a tight monetary policy may worsen a situation in which the public's purchasing power is already depressed.
-The exclusion of fresh food and energy prices thus not only helps decrease the volatility of core inflation but also makes it a better measure of the underlying trend of inflation that stems from demand pressures, otherwise known as the second-round effect.
+Core inflation is a year-on-year percentage change of consumer price index (CPI) that excludes fresh food and energy prices, which comprise for instance prices of rice, flour, cereal products, meats, vegetables, fruits, electricity, cooking gas, and gasoline.
+The rationale for such exclusion is that prices of those excludeditems are highly volatile in the short run and tend to be affected by factors beyond the control of monetary policy.
+Retaining these items in the target measure could, therefore, lead to too frequent changes in monetary policy stance, and maycauseheightened economic volatilities.
+For example, in the case where prices of fresh food and energy rise, households' purchasing power declines, which negatively affects economic growth.If the central bank decides totighten monetary policy to reduce inflation, the decline in consumption and economic growth can be exacerbated.
+The exclusion of those prices thus not only helps decrease volatilities of the target measure, but makes it better reflect underlying inflation pressures, particularly those stemmed from the demand side, which can be influenced by monetary policy.

-TheMPC thus considered the 0.0-3.5 percent quarterly target range for core inflation to be appropriate for the Thai economy and the target band width to be wide enough to provide sufficient flexibility for economic growth.
-The range target helps cushion temporary economic shocks and minimizes the need for the MPC to adjust monetary policy stances frequently, thereby reducing short-term interest rate volatility and promoting financial stability, which in turn help smooth economic and financial activities.
+TheMPC thus considered the 0-3.5 percent target range for quarterly-average core inflation to be appropriate for the Thai economy.The target band width waswide enough to provide flexibility for monetary policy to help cushion economic growth from any temporary shocks.
+The range target alsominimized the need for the MPC to adjust monetary policy stance frequently to movements of inflation, thereby reducing interest rate volatility, which in turn enables smooth economic and financial activities.

 Inflation target in 2009

 The Bank of Thailand Act (No.4) B.E.
 2551, explicitly specify procedures for reviewing monetary policy target in Section 28/8: